-By implementing this standard, organisations will be better prepared to respond to potential threats and security incidents.
+By implementing this Standard, organisations will be better prepared to respond to potential threats and security incidents.
 In the event of incident realisation, having a response plan will assist in minimising impact and restoring operations.

 It is not feasible to have response plans to address all potential incidents.
-The objective of this standard is to focus organisations to put in place response plans to address those threats that if realised, will have the greatest combined impact and likelihood, and align to organisation's criticality/risk appetite.
+The objective of this Standard is for organisations to put in place response plans to address threats that have the greatest combined impact and likelihood.
+These plans should align to organisations' risk appetite.

-Likely benefits of having a response plan include:
+The likely benefits of having a response plan include:

-- Organised approach including an agreed understanding across the business of what and how incidents are to be responded to.
-Security incidents are nearly impossible to predict in advance. - Strengthening of overall security through the inclusion of additional resiliency measures. - Trust and confidence are increased and/or maintained as a result of knowing an organisation is better equipped to handle incidents. - Compliance requirements are considered and where appropriate included within the response plan.
+- An organised approach, including an agreed understanding across the business of what and how incidents are to be responded to.
+Security incidents are nearly impossible to predict in advance. - Strengthening of overall security through the inclusion of additional resiliency measures. - Trust and confidence are increased and/or maintained through as a result of knowing an organisation is better equipped to handle incidents. - Compliance requirements are considered and, where appropriate, included within the response plan.